nwg-piotr/nwg-hello/README.md

 - Multi-monitor support with gtk-layer-shell;
 - multi-language support;
-- background & style customization with css;
+- background and style customization with CSS;
 - automatic selection of the last used session and user;
 - support for setting environment variables.